Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 ### Load Historical Data into Azure SQL Data Warehouse
 1. Open the [createTableAndLoadData.dsql](resource/createTableAndLoadData.dsql) (available in the resource folder of the [git repository](https://github.com/Azure/cortana-intelligence-churn-prediction-solution/tree/master/Technical%20Deployment%20Guide)) in Visual Studio 2015 with SQL Server Data Tools (SSDT).
 2. Modify the query by inserting your Azure Storage account name and access key (recorded earlier in your memo table) for the IDENTITY and SECRET values on lines 48 and 49.
 On line 58, type your Azure Storage account name in place of "[unique]" in the LOCATION value.
-2. Click the green button on the top-left core of the file window.
+2. Click the green button on the top-left corner of the file window to execute the query.
-3. Input the corresponding info for this solution.
+3. You will be prompted for the server name, database name, and login credentials: use the values stored in your SQL DW memo table.
 Choose **SQL Server Authentication** for **Authentication**.
-Set the database name to the unique string you specified earlier.
 4. Wait until all the queries finish executing.

 <a name="aml"></a>